robertcjoshy/disease-prediction-system/README.md

 # How To run
 Install postgreSQL.
-Create a Data Base on PostgreSQL named 'alfebro'.
+Create a Data Base on PostgreSQL named 'alfebro'..
 Now follow the below steps.

 steps: